Ley789/SimpleRayTracer/Thesis/thesis.md

 calculated by dividing the n-values by $w$.
 For $w = 0$ the point lies at infinity.
 This allows to define all following transformation as matrices.

 ## Scaling matrix

-The scaling matrix $S$ is defined as
+The scaling matrix $S$ changes the size of the object.
+It is defined as

 $$
   S := \left(